 As the veterans aged and began dying off they left for posterity sake a “Catalog of Relics.”
 It is from this booklet that the following artifacts are pictured and described.
 You will note that some items are marked “missing.”
 It is unknown how these items came to be removed from the Post but it occurred sometime between 1911 (when the catalog was written) and the late 1980s (when the Post was opened after having been locked for 50 years).
 It is likely that the Veterans themselves took certain items home with them as membership dwindled and extinction became inevitable.
 We leave the missing items listed in the hopes that artifacts can be identified and returned, as some have already.

 Capt.
-Thomas Espy: Presented to Post by McClure Mason, at a captain_thomas_espypublic meeting in W.C.T.U.
+Thomas Espy: Presented to Post by McClure Mason, at a public meeting in W.C.T.U.
 Hall, Creek Avenue, Carnegie, Pa., June 26, 1899.
 Presentation address was made by Judge F. H. Collier, late Colonel 139th Reg., Pa.
 Vols., and Brev.
 Brig.
 Gen., U. S. V., and was received for the Post by Judge J. F. Slagle, late Major 149th Reg.
 Pa.
 Vols.
 Captain Espy Enlisted July 4, 1861, as Captain Co.
 H, 62nd Regiment., Pennsylvania Volunteers.
 The uniform pictured is that of Espy while Captain of the Upper St. Clair Guards.
 Captain Espy was mortally wounded at the battle of Gains [Gaines’] Mills, Va., June 27, 1862; was taken prisoner and died at Gains [Gaines’ Mills, Va., July 6, 1862.
 At the organization of our Post, December 31, 1879, the Post was named Capt.
 Thos.
 Espy Post.
 (Item 1)

-bible Bible: Presented to the Post by Co.
+Bible: Presented to the Post by Co.
 K, 14th Reg., N.G.P.
 (National Guard, Pennsylvania), in our Post Room, March 15, 1883.
 The presentation address was made by Rev. Beacom of the M. E. Church; was received for the Post by Rev. Jos.
 M. Ray of the Baptist Church and Chaplain of the Post.
 (Item 2)

 Water Pitcher and Tray: Was presented to Post by David E. Adams, late Capt.
 Co.
 C, 123rd Regiment Pennsylvania Volunteers.
 (Item 4) MISSING